Inference with Dyadic Data: Asymptotic Behavior of the Dyadic-Robust t-Statistic: Appendix

 where $\hat{\beta}_k$ is the $k$th component of the OLS estimator of $\beta$ and $\hat{V}_{kk}$ is the $kk$th entry of an appropriate estimator of its asymptotic variance.
 For a specific value $\beta_{0k}$ of $\beta_k$ we call the resulting statistic the \emph{dyadic-robust $t$-statistic}.
 As mentioned in the introduction, the estimator of $\hat{V}$ we consider here is a sandwich estimator known in the literature as the dyadic-robust variance estimator:

 where $\hat{u}_n = y_n - \hat{\beta}'{\bf x}_n$ and ${\bf 1}_{n,m}$ is an indicator function that equals 1 when $\psi(n) \cap \psi(m) \ne \emptyset$.

-As we explained in the introduction, previous work on the dyadic-robust variance estimator either implicitly assumes an asymptotic normality result for $T_k$ (\cite{fafgub2007}, \cite{cammil2014}), or does not explore or employ such a result (\cite{aronsam2015}).
-The contribution of this paper is to provide general conditions under which $T_k$ is asymptotically normal, and develop a degrees of freedom correction guided by those results.
+Our goal is to specify conditions under which $T_k$ is asymptotically standard normal.
+As explained in the introduction, previous work on the dyadic-robust variance estimator either implicitly assumes an asymptotic normality result for $T_k$ \citep{fafgub2007, cammil2014}, or does not explore or employ such a result \citep{aronsam2015}.
+The contribution of this paper is to provide general conditions under which $T_k$ is asymptotically normal, and develop a degrees of freedom correction guided by our results.